shlizee/modWorm/README.md

 #### Julia (>1.9 recommended):
 DifferentialEquations, OrdinaryDiffEq, Sundials, LinearAlgebra, LogExpFunctions, Interpolations, StatsBase

+# Installation and Tutorial

+You can find installation instruction for both Mac and Windows under /pdf_tutorials.
+Once installed, use jupyter notebook navigator to open quick start tutorials under /ipynb_tutorials folder.
+You can also find the tutorial slides going over tutorial notebooks "modWorm quick-start.pdf" under /pdf_tutorials.

 # How to cite

 If you are using this package please cite the following: